KieranJamess/KJ-Repo/Python/README.md

 ### Hangman

 A small hangman game that gives you 10 goes to guess the word.
 Everytime you guess the correct charater, it will update the '-' with a 'char' and inform you that you have guessed a charater correctly.

+### Blackjack

+Script that creates a blackjack game. allows the player to draw cards and forces the dealer to draw cards depending if they have a 16 or lower.